Butyrate Supplements & Gut Health

 By the way…taking probiotics (supplements that contain beneficial bacteria) will not spur production of butyrate.
 Probiotic bacteria, along with the beneficial bacteria in your gut, needs to digest the fiber you consume in order to excrete butyrate.

-The only butyrate side effects occur when you try to obtain enough butyrate solely by eating lots of fibrous foods.
+The only butyrate side effects occur when you try to obtain enough butyrate solely because of eating lots of fibrous foods, for instance.
 As previously mentioned, butyrate is the least abundant short-chain fatty acid produced through fiber consumption, and butyrate-rich foods contain just trace amounts of this nutrient.

 Trying to get more butyrate the traditional way — through eating loads of vegetables and other fiber foods — will create painful and embarrassing gas, bloating, and other gastrointestinal issues.